 Give the media all the tools that they need to write about you, and set up a press kit on your website.
 Your press kit should include your company’s logo (colored and black-and-white versions) so reporters can easily download your branding.

 Also, include basic facts about your company, like how many offices you have, how many agents are on your team, or any other relevant business statistics that you’d like to share.
-The easier that you make it for the media to gather facts about your business, the easier it will be for them to write about your brokerage.
-If you have one, also include a link to your blog so that reporters who are interested in writing about your brokerage can easily read up on your latest updates.
+The easier that you make it for the media to gather facts about your business, the easier it will be for them to write about your company.
+If you have one, also include a link to your blog so that reporters who are interested in writing about your company can easily read up on your latest updates.

-Getting your brokerage covered by the media is most likely not going to happen overnight.
+Getting your company covered by the media is most likely not going to happen overnight.
 It requires building rapport with media contacts, facing rejection, and most of all, doing something “newsworthy.”
 However, a bit of work on your end will pay off eventually, often in terms of better brand recognition and inbound leads!